jagregory/abrash-black-book/src/chapter-03.md

 In fact, that's exactly how I timed each of the listings in this book.
 Code fragments you write yourself can be timed in just the same way.
-If you wish to time code directly in place in your programs, rather than in the test-bed program of Listing 3.2, simply insert calls to `ZTimerOn, ZTimerOff`, and `ZTimerReport` in the appropriate places and link PZTIMER to your program.
+If you wish to time code directly in place in your programs, rather than in the test-bed program of Listing 3.2, simply insert calls to `ZTimerOn`, `ZTimerOff`, and `ZTimerReport` in the appropriate places and link PZTIMER to your program.

 ### The Long-Period Zen Timer